nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Patient's NRIC must be a valid Singapore-issued NRIC.
 MedBook will only accept the following NRIC format:

-1. NRIC consists alphanumeric characters only.
+1. NRIC consists of alphanumeric characters only.
 2. NRIC starts with either S, T, F, G, or M character.
-3. NRIC consists 7 digits after the first character.
+3. NRIC consists of 7 digits after the first character.
 4. NRIC ends with any character.

 Note: Since the checksum algorithm to validate the last character is not open-source, we only validate the formatting